ataniii/luigihack/README.md

-the dev snow deleted all of his videos and the discord, luckly i snagged the latest releese so here you go i dont know if its ratted use at youre own risk
+the dev snow deleted all of his videos and the discord, luckly i snagged the latest releese so here you go i dont know if its ratted use at youre own risk (i have ran it and nothing happened)